Harsual/Skier-Routing-App/README.md

 1- acess the server directory using the OS terminal and run npm run dev.

-2- access the client directory using a new OS terminal and run npm install first to get the modules and then npm install.
+2- access the client directory using a new OS terminal and run npm install first to get the modules and then npm start to start the project.

 ** Eclipse has issues with loading ES6 modules.
 Working on that for the second iteration. **